joshbegley/nyt-latest/README.md

 `Hundreds of flights to Washington were canceled because of severe weather, forcing some members of the House to set off on hourslong drives to the Capitol.`\
 https://nytimes.com/2025/07/02/us/politics/trump-bill-flight-cancellations.html

-**Watching the Poulters turn rivals for a day with British Open qualification on the line**\
+**Watching the Poulters turn rivals for a day with Open Championship qualification on the line**\
 `We spent a day watching father and son Ian and Luke Poulter try to beat each other to secure a place at Portrush`\
 https://nytimes.com/athletic/6467092/2025/07/02/ian-poulter-luke-poulter-open-golf/